Frequently Asked Questions for Students

-How do I submit a special accommodations request for myself?
+How do I submit a request for accommodations for myself or my guest?

 How do I know if I am approved to graduate?

-For information on degree requirements or whether you have been approved to graduate, please refer to the Registrar's Office with your respective division or school, or you may contact the University Registrar's Office.
+For information on degree requirements, or to determine whether you have been approved to graduate, please refer to the Office of the University Registrar with your respective division or school, or you may contact the University Registrar's Office.

 How do I know if I receive departmental or organizational honors?

-Be sure to check with your Dean of Students Office, Academic Advisor, and any organization of which you are a part.
+Be sure to check with your Dean of Students Office, Academic Advisor, and any organization of which you affiliated with.

 I am graduating in August, do I have to wait until next June to walk?

-You should contact your Dean of Students office to see if you will be permitted to walk early.
-If not, you will need to return the following June.
+It is recommended that you contact your Dean of Students Office to see if you will be permitted to walk early.
+If not, you may return the following June.

-So there is only one Convocation in June?
+So there is only one Convocation each June?
 When will I get my diploma?

-That is correct, there is only one Convocation in June.
+That is correct.
+There is one, annual Convocation each June.
 You may receive your diploma at the conclusion of the quarter in which you graduate.
 If you have additional questions, it is encouraged that you consult your division or school Dean of Students Office.